 Steps involved in buying a home

 At some point in your life you may want to buy a home.
-This document covers the different stages involved in doing this.
-The Competition and Consumer Protection Commission (CCPC) also has a step-by-step guide to buying a home on its website.
+This page covers the different stages involved in doing this.

 Before you decide to buy